skellis46/slipbox/probably in a good place.md

 I like the way that Sutton is avoiding the 'weeds' of the politics of a place.
 Rather, he's considering quite basic things that I suspect apply regardless of the kind of work one does.

 By the way, there is no way in hell my boss is reading this blog post but if she were I would let her know that she does all of these things very well indeed.
 I'm probably in a good place.

+_thoughts:_ the link with [[borgmann, effort and focal things]] is tentative or slight, but I made a simple connection with the burden of labour, and getting over the burden.